mozilla-services/hermes/cn/README.rst

 * A success message
 * An error if the Key is invalid
-* A new DeviceID/Key in the event this is a different cluster or its a first-time auth
+* A new DeviceID/Key if its a first-time auth
 * A redirect indicating the client should change clusters its connecting to
 * A retry if the DeviceID/Key is valid, but the server is full so the client should try a different IP for this cluster name